 The main advantage of a recurring shipment is convenience.
 Once you find a schedule you like, you don’t have to do anything else.
 You get a steady supply of Dubia roaches automatically.

 And if you ever want to add or remove items, change quantities, change the schedule, or anything else, just let us know, and we will make the change for you.
 Simple.

 You never have to deal with out-of-stock roaches.
 We take all recurring orders into account when listing stock quantities on our website, so your roaches are never back ordered.
 For you, they’re always in stock, no matter what the stock status says on our website.
 If an item in your recurring order goes out of stock on our website, you’re still covered.
 If for some reason we were unable to fill your recurring order, we would contact you to let you know.
 So far, that has never happened.

 Recurring shipments are super easy to create and manage.
 Just choose your roaches, select a shipping schedule, and complete checkout.
 That’s it.
 You don’t have to do anything else unless you want to make changes.

 And making changes is super easy too.
-Just log in to your account, click the recurring order you want to edit, then make your changes.
-You can directly change your address or payment method, or pause or end the recurring shipments.
+Just log in to your account, click the recurring order you want to edit, and make your changes.
+You can update your address or payment information, or pause or end the shipments.
 You can also delete an item if there is more than one.